emca-it/OP5-Log-Analytics-2.x/02-00-00-Data_source_and_application_management/02-01-00-Data_source.md

 Where does the data come from?
 ==============================

-OP5 Log Analytics is a solution enabling effective data processing from the IT environment that exists in the organization.
+OP5 Log Analytics is a solution allowing effective data processing from the IT environment that exists in the organization.

 The Elsasticsearch engine allows building a database in witch large